Automated patent extraction powers generative modeling in focused chemical spaces: Results and discussions

 All OPD optimization tasks required the use of a proxy neural network model since DFT simulations are computationally expensive and are typically not autodifferentiable, so it is not possible to train end-to-end generation and property scoring. \cite{ekström2010arbitrary, tamayo2018automatic} In the JTVAE case, a Multi Layer Perceptron (MLP) was used as a proxy predictor to predict oracle DFT-calculated optical gaps from the latent space.
-As can be seen from Figure \ref{fig:JTVAE_composite} (e), gradient descent over the latent space in JTVAE has almost no effect in shifting property distributions away from the OPD training data towards lower optical gaps.
-To improve the optimization performance, we trained a Chemprop MPNN model \cite{yang2019analyzing} on the same patent-mined OPD dataset to predict DFT-calculated optical gaps, and utilized this model as a post-hoc filter on the decoded molecules to selectively isolate candidates having predicted optical gaps below the the 20th percentile.
-This was useful in shifting the distribution towards lower optical gaps as can be seen from Figure \ref{fig:JTVAE_composite}(f).
+As can be seen from Figure \ref{fig:PO_composite} (a), gradient descent over the latent space in JTVAE has almost no effect in shifting property distributions away from the OPD training data towards lower optical gaps.
+To improve the optimization performance, we utilized the Chemprop posthoc filter to selectively isolate decoded candidates having predicted optical gaps below the the 20th percentile.
+This was useful in shifting the distribution towards lower optical gaps as can be seen from Figure \ref{fig:PO_composite}(b).
 The justification behind this approach was that learning properties from the latent space is a more challenging task than learning directly from the molecular graph. \cite{eckmann2022limo} The MLP predicting the optical gap from the latent space achieves an RMSE of 0.56 eV on the test set while the Chemprop model achieves an RMSE of 0.38 eV on the test set, which follows our intuition.
-Figure \ref{fig:SI_jtvae_opd_train_latent} shows a PCA plot of the training data points on the latent space colored according to the MLP-predicted properties.
-A lack of trends in the latent space also justifies that gradient-based optimization would be difficult.
-The fact that JTVAE learns from a multi-task loss function composed of reconstruction and property terms makes it a constrained optimization task that reduces the degrees of freedom of the predictor during training, and can hence make convergence to optimal properties more challenging.
-We observed similar challenges while training the REINVENT+SELFIES on the OPD dataset, where the Chemprop model described above was used as the proxy predictor modelling the reward function.
-Both the MLP and Chemprop were trained on the subset of 5568 molecules from the patent dataset, for which we performed DFT calculations.
-More details on JTVAE+MLP training are provided in Section \ref{SI_JTVAE}, details on REINVENT results on OPD data are provided in Section \ref{SI:REINVENT_OPD}, and a correlation plot showing test performance of the Chemprop model is shown in Figure \ref{fig:SI_chemprop_hexbin}. \\
+The fact that JTVAE learns from a multi-task loss function composed of reconstruction and property terms, makes it a constrained optimization task that reduces the degrees of freedom of the MLP during training, and can hence make convergence more challenging.
+We observed similar challenges with coupling generators and property optimizers while training the REINVENT+SELFIES on the OPD dataset, where the Chemprop model described above was used as the proxy predictor modelling the reward function.
+Here, the generator could be thought of as performing an adversarial attack on the proxy predictor and converged at molecular candidates that optimized the proxy objective but were structurally unphysical.
+More details on JTVAE+MLP training are provided in Section \ref{SI_JTVAE} and details on REINVENT results on OPD data are provided in Section \ref{SI:REINVENT_OPD}. \\